Day Zero’s diagnostic is the 60th project funded by CARB-X since 2016

 New diagnostic system combines whole-genome sequencing and machine learning to identify a pathogen and its drug-resistance profile within hours, not days

-(BOSTON) – CARB-X is awarding Day Zero Diagnostics, based in Boston, up to US$6.2 million in non-dilutive funding to develop a diagnostic system that could diagnose bacterial infections more quickly – within hours rather than days – and show physicians which antibiotics are most likely to effectively treat the infection.
+(BOSTON: May 11, 2020) – CARB-X is awarding Day Zero Diagnostics, based in Boston, up to US$6.2 million in non-dilutive funding to develop a diagnostic system that could diagnose bacterial infections more quickly – within hours rather than days – and show physicians which antibiotics are most likely to effectively treat the infection.
 The innovative technology combines whole-genome sequencing and machine learning to identify the species of a pathogen and its drug-resistance profile without the need for culture, providing physicians with vital information to speed the appropriate treatment of serious drug-resistant bacterial infections in hours rather than days.

 In addition to the initial $6.2-million award, Day Zero will be eligible for an additional $18.7 million from CARB-X if the project meets certain development milestones, for a total award of up to $24.9 million, plus access to expertise and business consulting resources.
 This is the 60th project funded by CARB-X since it was established in 2016.
 CARB-X has invested more than $220 million so far to support innovative antibacterial research around the world during that time, and has committed millions more for projects that achieve milestones.